 Major Geeks Free software.
 Not all entirely free, lots of shareware.

 Learning Piano Online A good teacher is the first preference, but for those with lots of free time and not much money these free online resources are worth a try.

 MOOC.
 (Massive Open Online Course).
 For many subjects online learning looks like becoming 'the next big thing', and includes courses run by some of the top universities.
-Here in the UK university tuition fees have been increased from £3000 to £9000 per year, which may turn out to have unintended consequences.
+Here in the UK university tuition fees were increased to £9000 per year, which may turn out to have unintended consequences.
 Why spend a fortune on an uncertain quality of teaching when you can learn from some of the best lecturers online at any convenient time and no cost.
 Provided meaningful qualifications can be included this could be the future of advanced education.

 Wireless World is available online at American Radio History.
 Many old issues going back to 1913 are included, but there are still a few missing.
 I started reading the magazine around 1968, but gave up soon after it changed its name to Electronics World in 1996.Audio and Electronics